Last Updated on April 12, 2021

 In late October, I noticed a large rip in the greenhouse tarp over the roof portion, and I saw two fairly large sticks (about three feet long and two to three inches in diameter) on the ground nearby, so I think the sticks hit the tarp as they fell from a nearby large tree.
 After removing the tarp for the winter, I also noticed the metal connector beam that goes across the top of the greenhouse was slightly bent, and I was able to straighten it out some by hand.
 I consider all of this an “act of God” and not the result of any defect in the greenhouse.

 Aldi’s Gardenline Walk-In Greenhouse is inexpensive and spacious, measuring just over 4 feet wide by just over 2 feet deep, and more than 6 feet tall.
 It goes together easily if you have a second person to help, and the shelves offer plenty of room for growing seedlings.
 It also has space at the ground level for larger potted plants.
 The walls are made of thin plastic, so this is not intended for growing plants year round in cold climates, but it might allow you to get a few weeks’ head start on your growing season, and it serves as a barrier against some garden pests.
-The three-year warranty is icing on the cake.
-Recommended.
+The three-year warranty is icing on the cake, but be aware that you’ll probably just get a refund and not replacement parts.